Most of us (or maybe all of us) struggle with marketing. What are your top 3 marketing tips?

 New authors are often stunned to discover that in addition to writing a book, they will have to know must endeavor to get as many people as possible to learn about their story and want to buy it.
 Book marketing can be one of the most challenging things for any author who wants to get books to readers.
 The different platforms and demands for authors to know what to say and appeal to their audience may be daunting.
 Add the task of getting your work in front of as many eyeballs as possible, and you have a full-time job!

 Marketing is an important aspect of being a successful author, but it doesn’t have to be complicated or expensive.
-With a little effort and creativity, you can get your books into the hands of readers who will love them!
+With a little effort and creativity, you can get your books to readers who will love them!

 Here are my top five marketing tips for newbies and experienced published authors.